Utah / Cache County

 What is the weather like in Logan, UT year-round?

-Residents in Logan enjoy four distinct seasons, with warm summers reaching highs near 88°F and cold winters dipping to about 15°F. The city sees 61% sunny days annually and about 18 inches of rainfall, providing plenty of opportunities for outdoor activities year-round.
-Seasonal changes bring beautiful scenery and diverse recreational options.
+Logan experiences four distinct seasons, with warm summers reaching highs of 88°F and cold winters dipping to 15°F. The area receives about 18 inches of rainfall annually and enjoys sunshine on 61% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter